Quick Updates for the Perturbed Static Output Feedback Control Problem in Linear Systems with Applications to Power Systems: Problem Statement

 may likely either end up with an infeasible situation for $(P,N,M)$ and $F = M^{-1} N$ or computational burden in the case of large-scale systems.
 Indeed, solving the LMIs for a system with only a few hundred states on standard off-the-shelf SDP solvers like SDPT3 \cite{toh1999sdpt3} and MOSEK \cite{andersen2000mosek} takes many hours, which is often far longer than the sampling time of the system.

 Motivated by issues mentioned above and utilizing a simple norm minimization problem built upon the notion of MDRP \cite{van1984near}, we propose a novel update of a nominal stabilizing SOF controller that can be applied to various control engineering applications in the case of perturbed scenarios like abrupt changes, inaccurate system models, or equilibrium-dependent linearized dynamics.
+We remark that the application of our proposed approach is limited to the class of SOF controllers in perturbed linear systems and emphasize that the stability analysis from the general perspective of the switched nonlinear systems is beyond the scope of this paper.
+We meanwhile admit the fact that for the case of general unknown perturbations, various well-developed robust control tools have already been presented in the literature.
 In a nutshell, the main objective of this paper is to find an answer to the following research question:

 \textit{\textbf{Q1:} Given the perturbed state-space model \eqref{PerturbedSD}, how can we update a nominal stabilizing SOF controller $F^{\text{nominal}}$ such that the closed-loop system remains stable?}